touchyfeelytech/sex-tech-hackathon/README.md

 ## Challenges

-The Hackathon invites participants to conceptualise and/or build projects that respond to our proposed challenges: Remoteness, Fair Futures and Sex Education.
+The Hackathon invites participants to conceptualise and/or build projects that respond to our proposed challenges: Remoteness, Fair Futures and Sex(Tech) Education.

 ### Remoteness